Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Some rewards may require Lux's "WeaponHandling_API" plugin.
 			// Link: https://forums.alliedmods.net/showthread.php?t=319947
 			// Note: Some rewards may require patches from the "mutant_tanks_patches.cfg" config file to work.
+			// Note: Rewards will not be granted to survivors when survivor or weapon passives are enabled.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "Rewards" section of their settings.
 			// --